Could My Child Have Autism?

 You may also want to consider the following.
 Does your child ...

-- Not speak as well as his or her peers?
+- Not speak as much as their peers?

-- Act as if he or she is in his or her own world?
+- Act as if they are in their own world?

 - Seem to “tune others out?”

 - Seem unable to tell you what he or she wants, preferring to lead you by the hand or get desired objects on his or her own, even at risk of danger?

 - Show you things without bringing them to you?

 - Not point to interesting objects to direct your attention to objects or events of interest?

 - Have unusually long and severe temper tantrums?

 - Show an unusual attachment to inanimate objects, especially hard ones (e.g., flashlight or a chain vs. teddy bear or blanket)?